HIGHLIGHTS OF THE MUSEUM

-The range of objects in this exhibition, selected and curated by the collection team, reflects the wide range of interests of our volunteers who found it really difficult task to choose only one object each.
+The range of objects in this exhibition, selected and curated by the collection’s team, reflects the wide range of interests of our volunteers.
 The objects on display all tell a fascinating story and include:

 - a ball gown that Mrs Grace McVey wore when she met Queen Elizabeth 11 in 1954;